 Two are in the corridor that runs through the house and the fourth is in the guest bedroom.

 Comes Summer and they all end up on the deck at the front of the house…

 The stools from Moroccan Bazaar are much higher than the ones I bought in Marrakech so I used two in our bedroom as bedside tables, one in the kitchen to add contrast next to the vintage metal unit on which I displayed my new handcrafted ceramics.

 The last one is in the lounge (see picture above) and hosts a few nice decorating and photography books which can be put somewhere else should we need temporary additional seating.

-Same scenario as in France…comes Summer and we will all use them as seating in the back garden.
+The same scenario as in France…comes Summer and we will all use them as seating in the back garden.

 When it comes to decorating, I always look to add some kind of effortless, holiday vibes in our home and I find these wooden stools are a great way to add a relaxed, natural touch for very little money.

 Plus they go very nicely with stonewashed linen or any other natural material I tend to use throughout the house.

 I also moved a couple of sculptures I made (the only ones ever!) on the mantelpiece.
 I made these about twenty years when I first arrived in London.

 I don’t know if the class still exists but it was a lovely evening class in Holborn.
 From memory, they were also offering drawing classes so if I ever remember the name, I will update it here.